-You may also contact Security Services by using one of the indoor security call boxes located in each building on the Chester and Midlothian campuses or by using one of the outdoor security call boxes in the parking lots at both campuses.
+You may also contact Security Services by using one of the indoor security call boxes located in each building on the Chester and Midlothian campuses or by using one of the security call boxes located within the parking deck at the Midlothian campus.
 Press the button to connect directly to Security Services.
 These are for emergency purposes only and should not be used to request door openings or other non-emergency purposes.